Selectable Set Randomized Kaczmarz: Lower bounds on size of Gramian selectable set size

-Note that a path graph is an example of a banded matrix with upper bandwidth 1 and lower bandwidth 0.
-Finally, we consider an $\ell$ regular graph.
-The adjacency matrix for this graph has $\ell$ nonzero entries, excluding the diagonal entries.
+Note that a path graph is an example of a banded matrix with bandwidth 1.
+Finally, we consider a symmetric $\ell$ regular graph.
+The adjacency matrix for this graph has $\ell$ nonzero entries on each row and corresponding column, excluding the diagonal entries thus $\ell < \nrows$.
+Since this adjacency matrix corresponds to an undirected graph, it is symmetric.
 This adjacency matrix pattern is likely to occur when applying a generalized k-nearest neighbors algorithm to graph data.

-\begin{corollary}[$\ell$-regular Gramian] For the case of an $\ell$-regular graph with $\nrows$ vertices and degree $\ell$, the size of the selectable set is lower bounded by $\max(\left \lceil \frac{\nrows}{2} \right \rceil, \ell)$. \end{corollary} \begin{proof} The size of the maximum independent set of an $\ell$-regular graph \cite{rosenfeld1964independent} is upper bounded by \\ $\min(\left \lfloor \frac{\nrows}{2} \right \rfloor, \nrows-\ell)$.
+\begin{corollary}[$\ell$-regular Gramian] For the case of an $\ell$-regular graph with $\nrows$ vertices and degree $\ell < m $, the size of the selectable set is lower bounded by $\max(\left \lceil \frac{\nrows}{2} \right \rceil, \ell)$. \end{corollary} \begin{proof} The size of the maximum independent set of an $\ell$-regular graph \cite{rosenfeld1964independent} is upper bounded by \\ $\min(\left \lfloor \frac{\nrows}{2} \right \rfloor, \nrows-\ell)$.
 Thus, we can apply \Cref{thm:selectable-bound} to obtain the bound $\abs{\selectset_{k}} \geq \max(\left \lceil \frac{\nrows}{2}\right \rceil, \ell)$. \end{proof}

 \Cref{thm:selectable-bound} gives us a lower bound on the size of the selectable set in many cases, see \Cref{tab:ss-lowerbound}.
 However, to apply this theorem directly, we need an upper bound on the size of the maximum independent set.
 For some classes of graphs, while a lower bound may be achievable, the upper bound is the trivial bound of $\nrows - 1$.